dustyw0lf/osed-scripts/README.md

 `attach-process.ps1`: Start an app with WinDbg attached, and restart it on exit.

-`find-bad-chars.py`: Generates a bytes string of bad chars and compares bytes string to with a memory address.
+`find-bad-chars.py`: Generate a bytes string of bad characters and compare a bytes string with a memory address.
 Compatible with both Python 2 and Python 3.